-Galen Bunting is a third-year PhD candidate in English, at Northeastern University.
+Galen Bunting is a fourth-year PhD candidate in English, at Northeastern University.
 During his master’s degree in English, which he received from Oklahoma State University, he conducted research regarding writing centers and LGBT+ writers.
 His academic interests are modernist literature, postmodernist literature, and how said literature reflects and propagates discourses around femininity and masculinity: he has presented on his research both nationally and internationally.
 He has contributed to the Women Writers Project, worked as an editorial assistant for Signs: Journal of Women in Culture and Society, and currently teaches at Northeastern University.
 His dissertation will argue that shell-shock narratives provide a cultural index to measure how ideals of gender and masculinity evolved in the aftermath of the First World War.